-Babies are born with two very important, well-developed senses that parents may not even think about, but around six months these senses can suddenly take over their lives:
+Babies are born with two important, well-developed senses that parents may not even think about, but around six months, these senses can suddenly take over their lives:

-Babies are like little sponges taking in new information from the world through all their senses, causing connections in their brain and new learning to take place every day.
-We can use their acute senses of taste and smell to help build these important connections in the brain for new learning to take place.
+Babies are like little sponges taking in new information from the world through all their senses, causing connections in their brains and new learning to occur every day.
+We can use their acute senses of taste and smell to help build these important brain connections for new learning.

-At just seven to eight weeks gestation, taste buds start emerging and babies can taste amniotic fluid.
-Possibly the most overlooked of all the senses.
+At just seven to eight weeks gestation, taste buds start emerging.
+By around 16 weeks, the taste pores will be developed, and baby can taste amniotic fluid.
+This is possibly the most overlooked of all the senses.
 Early taste preferences can set a foundation for a lifetime of eating and making healthy food choices.
-Studies show that mothers who eat a large amount of garlic or certain herbs while pregnant or nursing have children who later prefer those flavors.
+For example, studies show that mothers who eat a large amount of garlic or certain herbs while pregnant or nursing have children who later prefer those flavors.1

-Babies are born with the ability to detect only three of the four main tastes: sweet, sour and bitter.
+Babies are born able to detect only three of the four main tastes: sweet, sour, and bitter.

-Studies show that they prefer sweet tastes over anything else.
-Babies will suck sugar water out of a bottle, but turn away from a bottle with lemon water.
+Studies show that they prefer sweet tastes over anything else.2 For example, babies will suck sugar water out of a bottle but turn away from a bottle with lemon water.

 Did you know that babies are unable to detect salt at birth?
-Babies will drink salt water exactly the same as they would drink plain water.
-Scientists believe the taste buds that detect salty flavors develop around four months of age.
+Instead, babies will drink salt water, the same as they would drink plain water.
+Scientists believe the taste buds that detect salty flavors develop around five months of age.3

-Over 40,000 in fact, all over the tongue, throat and inside the cheeks.
+Around 10,000 taste buds are all over the tongue, throat, and inside the cheeks.
 Taste buds deteriorate over time.
-Most adults have fewer than 10,000 taste buds, with little to no tastebuds left inside the cheeks.
-This tells us that not only does the sense of taste become less sensitive over time.
+Most adults have fewer than 10,000 taste buds, with little to no tastebuds left inside the cheeks.4 This tells us that not only does the sense of taste become less sensitive over time.
 Tastes are constantly changing and evolving.
 If your baby dislikes peas at eight months, keep trying again, as they may develop a taste for peas as their taste buds change.

-How many new parents out there have bought fresh organic fruits or vegetables, washed them, boiled them, pureed them, cooled them and lovingly attempted to feed them to a new little eater.
+How many new parents have bought fresh organic fruits or vegetables, washed, boiled, pureed, cooled, and lovingly attempted to feed them to a new little eater?
 Only to have them promptly turn up their nose and clench their tiny mouth shut?
-I know I have, on more than one frustrating occasion!
+I know I have on more than one frustrating occasion!

 Use this acute sense of taste to build new pathways in the brain by providing your baby with new experiences through different flavors.
 Even if it is just a small taste of tomato sauce or lemon juice on your finger, you will be helping those pathways to form.
-Also be aware of offering lots of different textures to new eaters, also providing new experiences as well as oral motor practice.
+Also, be aware of offering different textures to new eaters, providing new experiences and oral motor practice.

-Babies are born with a very well-developed, almost primal sense of smell that actually intensifies after the baby is about a week old.
-One day old babies show little preference for their mother’s scent, but after familiarity develops, babies will turn their head to a piece of their mother’s clothing with her scent on it, signifying recognition of the scent.
+Babies are born with a well-developed, almost primal sense of smell that intensifies after the baby is about a week old.5 One-day-old babies show little preference for their mother’s scent, but after familiarity develops, babies will turn their heads to a piece of their mother’s clothing with her scent on it, signifying recognition of the scent.
 Babies prefer sweet scents over sour scents and familiar scents over unfamiliar scents.
 You may notice that your newborn seems to calm down as soon as you pick him up.
-He is most likely soothed by your familiar scent.
+Your familiar scent most likely soothes him.

 We can also use taste and smell to help babies learn cause and effect and some connection to what is going on around them.

-Every day the average person breathes in over 23,000 times, bringing 10,000 different scents toward the smell receptors in the nose.
-Give your baby lots of different scents to experience.
+Every day, the average person breathes in around 20,000 times.6 In addition, the human nose can distinguish 1 trillion different odors.7 So give your baby lots of different scents to experience.
 Hold flowers to her nose, different foods, soaps, lotions, whatever is handy.

-The part of the brain responsible for perceiving smells is very close to the area that perceives memory and emotions, which is why familiar scents often evoke powerful emotional responses and memories.
-I know I just feel happy when I smell cookies baking or the salty air of the ocean.
-Again, help your baby establish cause and effect, as well as stimulating new memories by exposing them to lots of different scents and show them how to smell by doing it yourself.
+The part of the brain responsible for perceiving smells is close to the area that perceives memory and emotions, so familiar scents often evoke powerful emotional responses and memories.
+For example, I feel happy when I smell cookies baking or the ocean’s salty air.
+So again, help your baby establish cause and effect, stimulate new memories by exposing them to different scents, and show them how to smell by doing it yourself.

-By using all of babies’ senses, we can really help those brain connections to form, making our babies smarter and more aware of their environment.
+Using all of our babies’ senses, we can help those brain connections form, making them more intelligent and aware of their environment.